ASAT: Adaptive Scoring and Thresholding with Human Feedback for Robust Out-of-Distribution Detection: Conclusion

 \section{Conclusion}

-We introduced a human-in-the-loop OOD detection framework that updates both scoring functions and thresholds to maximize TPR while strictly controlling FPR.
+We introduced a human-in-the-loop OOD detection framework that updates both scoring functions and thresholds to maximize TPR while strictly controlling FPRs.
 Our approach formulated this as a constrained joint optimization problem, with a relaxed version developed for practical learning.
 To guarantee FPR control throughout deployment, we designed novel time-uniform confidence sequences that account for dependencies from importance sampling and time-varying scores and thresholds.
-Empirical evaluations demonstrate that our approach consistently outperforms methods that use fixed scoring functions by maintaining FPR control and improving TPR.
+Empirical evaluations show that our approach outperforms baselines by maintaining FPR control and improving TPR.